-Questions to Ask: Choosing a Therapist for Your Child
+Questions to Ask: Choosing a Treatment Provider for Your Child

 A therapist should be willing to answer any questions you may have about methods, training, and fees during a consultation.
 Bring a list of your child’s symptoms to discuss, and be sure to mention any medications for allergies or other illnesses.

 Here are some questions to consider asking:

 - What training and experience do you have in treating anxiety disorders?

 - Do you specialize in treating children?
 If your child is a teenager, you may want to ask the age limit that your child can remain under this specialist’s care.

 - What is your training in cognitive-behavioral therapy (CBT) or other therapies?